-The frequency that the open port data is updated is configured in the Local Settings tab, see ALL CONTROLLER QUERIES.
+The open port scanning parameters are configured in the Local Settings tab, see ALL CONTROLLER QUERIES.
 You can also run a manual query of the selected asset to update the list of open ports.

 To manually update the list of open ports: